CritStab/mkedata/README.md

 Are you an R user with a professional or recreational interest in Milwaukee public data?

 **mkedata** takes care of much of the grunt work of acquiring and processing Milwaukee data.
-This puts you that much closer to doing what you most care about: ***analyzing and visualizing Milwaukee data***.
+This puts you much closer to doing what you most care about: ***analyzing and visualizing Milwaukee data***.

 Overview
 --------